Azure-Samples/active-directory-dotnetcore-daemon-certificate-credential/Manual-Configuration-Steps.md

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
 2. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
-3. Click on **App registrations** and choose **Add**.
+3. Click on **App registrations** and choose **New application registration**.
-4. Enter a friendly name for the application, for example 'TodoListDaemonWithCert' and select *'Web Application and/or Web API'* as the Application Type (even if here we have a console application).
+4. Enter a friendly name for the application, for example 'TodoListDaemonWithCert' and select *'Web app / API'* as the Application Type (even if here we have a console application).
-5. Since this application is a daemon and not a web application, it doesn't have a sign-in URL or app ID URI.
-For these two fields, enter "http://TodoListDaemonWithCert-Core".
+5. Since this application is a daemon and not a web application, it doesn't have a sign-in URL.
+For this field, enter "http://TodoListDaemonWithCert-Core".
 Click on **Create** to create the application.
 6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
 7. Find the Application ID value and copy it to the clipboard.